-In the ideal theoretical paradigm of liberalized electricity markets, financial contracts3 (forward and futures) were predicted to be efficient instruments for managing quantity and price risks and assumed to be perfect substitutes to physical assets (Chao and Huntington, 1998; Hunt, 2002).
+In the ideal theoretical paradigm of liberalized electricity markets, financial contracts (forward and futures) were predicted to be efficient instruments for managing quantity and price risks and assumed to be perfect substitutes to physical assets (Chao and Huntington, 1998; Hunt, 2002).
 These expectations have not been reached.
 In all electricity markets, forward and futures cover less than 50 % of the total demand (Anderson and al, 2007; Chao and al, 2008).
-Meanwhile, upstream vertical integration has been maintained or has arisen in most of the markets (Cornwall, 2008; Mansur derivatives are very seldom used by electricity retailers (Geman, 2005).
+Meanwhile, upstream vertical integration has been maintained or has arisen in most of the markets (Cornwall, 2008; Mansur

-1 Weather uncertainty can be theoretically mitigated through weather derivatives.
+&lt;sup>1 Weather uncertainty can be theoretically mitigated through weather derivatives.
 However, due to their speculative and illiquid features, difficulty of pricing, and lack of liquidity, weather derivatives are very seldom used by electricity retailers (Geman, 2005).

-For further details on the links between the storage's level and price volatility of a commodity, please refer to Geman, 2005 and Working, 1949 and Saravia, 2007, Kuhn and Machado, 2004).
+For further details on the links between the storage's level and price volatility of a commodity, and Saravia, 2007, Kuhn and Machado, 2004).
 In this section, we examine the structural limits of contractual hedging within liberalized electricity markets.
-These limits stems from contractual parties' misalignment of interests regarding price and quantity provisions.1
+These limits stems from contractual parties' misalignment of interests regarding price and quantity provisions.

+&lt;sup>2 For further details on the links between the storage's level and price volatility of a commodity, please refer to Geman, 2005 and Working, 1949

-3 For the purpose of this paper, it is not necessary to distinguish between financial and physical contracts since potential physical delivery is not changing anything to our conclusion.
+&lt;sup>3 For the purpose of this paper, it is not necessary to distinguish between financial and physical contracts since potential physical delivery is not changing anything to our conclusion.